 The Greeks, Agamemnon to Alexander the Great

-A major international exhibition covering 5,000 years of Greek history will tour venues in Canada and USA for the next two years.
-Over 500 objects will come together from 21 museums in Greece to showcase the spectacular archaeology and art from the Neolithic to the Hellenistic period.
-The exhibition opens 14 December 2014 at the Pointe-à-Callière in Montréal.
-From there it heads to the Canadian Museum of History in Québec (opening 15 June 2015), the Field Museum in Chicago (opening 26 November 2015) and the National Geographic Museum in Washington DC (opening 26 May).
+A major international exhibition covering 5,000 years of Greek history has been touring venues in Canada and USA for two years.
+Over 500 objects come together from 21 museums in Greece to showcase the spectacular archaeology and art from the Neolithic to the Hellenistic period.
+The exhibition opened 14 December 2014 at the Pointe-à-Callière in Montréal.
+From there it went to the Canadian Museum of History in Québec (opened 15 June 2015), the Field Museum in Chicago (opening 26 November 2015, closing 10 April 2016) and the National Geographic Museum in Washington DC (opening 26 May, closing 9 October 2016).

 Useful links for travellers to North America